 # Push notifications

-> Send push notifications to engage your users
+> Send push notifications to users in your app, scoped by experience or company.

 Send push notifications to users in your app.
 Notifications appear in the Whop mobile app and web interface.